opnfv/copper/docs/configguide/featureconfig.rst

 Copper configuration
 ====================
-This release focused on use of the OpenStack Congress service for managing configuration policy.
-The Congress install procedure described here is largely manual.
-This procedure, as well as the longer-term goal of automated installer support, is a work in progress.
-The procedure is further specific to one OPNFV installer (JOID, i.e. MAAS/JuJu) based environment.
-Support for other OPNFV installer deployed environments is also a work in progress.
+This release includes installer support for the OpenStack Congress service under JOID and Apex installers.
+Congress is installed by default for all JOID and Apex scenarios.
+Support for other OPNFV installer deployed environments is planned for the next release.

 Pre-configuration activities
 ----------------------------
-This procedure assumes OPNFV has been installed via the JOID installer.
+None required.

 Hardware configuration
 ----------------------